raspbian-addons/raspbian-addons/README.md

 wget -q https://cdn.jsdelivr.net/gh/chunky-milk/raspbian-addons@master/repo.sh -O repo.sh; bash repo.sh; rm repo.sh
 ```

-Many mirrors of the repository are now available.
-Thanks to [**hmsjy2017**](https://github.com/hmsjy2017), the install script will ask you which mirror you would like to use.

 ### Common Issues

 - "This repository does not have a Release or InRelease file."

 	To fix, just uninstall the repository and then re-install it using the instructions above.
 The format of the repository was changed on 8/22/21, due to which this error is caused.

 		(Or, if you're feeling adventurous, edit the `rpirepo.list` file in /etc/apt/sources.list.d/, and ***change the ending from `raspbian-addons/debian buster main` to `raspbian-addons/debian/ /`***)

 If you're having any other issues or the methods to fix an issue listed here aren't working, be sure to open an issue report on ***this*** github repo and not on the creators of the app's repo (unless you're having an issue with a specific app).